If I were to give one project risk assessment example that ultimately led to project failure, it would be the launch of Samsung Galaxy Note 7.

 “Prevention is always better than cure.”

 Risk assessment can ensure that every stage of your project lifecycle is seamlessly executed, without experiencing any significant issues.
-Even if issues arise, you always have a mitigation plan to guide you on what exactly you need to do for averting damage.
+Even if problems arise, you always have a mitigation plan to guide you on exactly what you need to do for averting damage.

 Drafting an assessment plan is not enough for multiple reasons.
 Until team members are on the same page, there is always a probability of miscommunications and conflicts.